nuwa-protocol/NIPs/NIPs/nip-4.md

 ### Skill Advertisement and Discovery

-AI Agents offering services for payment via this NIP-3 protocol should advertise their available skills in the `skills` array of their A2A Agent Card.
+AI Agents offering services for payment via this protocol should advertise their available skills in the `skills` array of their A2A Agent Card.
 As per the A2A specification, each element in this array is an `AgentSkill` object.
-The `skill_id` used in NIP-3 messages (e.g., `ServiceQuotationRequest`) **must** correspond to the `id` field of one of the `AgentSkill` objects listed in the AI Agent's A2A Agent Card.
+The `skill_id` used in payment protocol messages (e.g., `ServiceQuotationRequest`) **must** correspond to the `id` field of one of the `AgentSkill` objects listed in the AI Agent's A2A Agent Card.

 User Agents should fetch and inspect an AI Agent's Agent Card to discover the available skills.
-For each skill, the User Agent will find an `AgentSkill` object, and the value of its `id` field is what should be used as the `skill_id` in NIP-3 payment protocol messages.
+For each skill, the User Agent will find an `AgentSkill` object, and the value of its `id` field is what should be used as the `skill_id` in payment protocol messages.

 For example, an AI Agent's A2A Agent Card might include a `skills` array like this: